Canada Revenue Agency: Harmonized Sales Tax (HST)

 In Prince Edward Island, New Brunswick, Newfoundland and Labrador, Nova Scotia and Ontario the Goods and Services Tax (GST) has been replaced by the Harmonized Sales Tax (HST).
 The Harmonized Sales Tax combines the national GST and the provincial sales tax into a single tax.
 The HST is administered by the CRA.
 Each province that has Harmonized Sales Tax receives its portion of the HST from the CRA.

 In 2013, British Columbia removed HST after public protests against the newly taxed items under HST that were not taxed under the PST/GST system.

-Benefit delivery
+Benefits delivery

 CRA administers social benefits and tax credits on behalf of the federal government and most provinces and territories.
 Notable benefits and credits at the federal level include the Canada Child Benefit (CCB), which aims to assist families with children, the Climate Action Incentive (CAI), which pays dividends directly to Canadians as part of Canada's carbon pricing scheme and the Disability Tax Credit (DTC), which helps eligible recipients with disabilities reduce the amount of income tax they owe.